Al-ameen007/yasien99.github.io/content/authors/admin/_index.md

 #     url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include Biomedical Engineering, Deep Learning and Sport Engineering.

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  * Artificial Intelligence
-  - Computer-Aided Systems
+  * Computer-Aided Systems
-  - Sport Engineering
+  * Biomedical Engineering

 # Education to show in About widget
 education: